 It is vital to stress how unusual the United States is by international standards in its substantially large resistance among many citizens and leaders against a normative acceptance and implementation of strict environmental protections.
 This is especially true in comparison to every other advanced Western nation.
 For example, on Yale University’s Environmental Performance Index, we ranked 39th in 2009, 61st in 2010 and 26th in 2016.
 The Quality of Life Index scored America 38th for 2010.
 Out of 35 member nations in the Organisation for Economic Co-operation and Development, we placed 16th in 2016.
 The Climate Change Performance Index, based on detailed evaluations from about 300 international climate and energy experts, positioned us at 44th in 2015 out of the 58 countries that together produced 90% of global energy-related C02 emissions.

 If we are to stand in such contrast to those nations outpacing us in environmental policy, then the burden of proof is heavy upon us to justify our apparent negligence and even abuse of the natural world.
-Regardless of whether or not climate change is real and caused by humans, as has been emphatically stated for many decades by something like 97% of scientists across all disciplines, conservatives and liberals in America must find a way to agree on the basics of environmental stewardship.
+Regardless of whether or not climate change is real and caused by humans, as has been emphatically stated for many decades by more than 95% of scientists internationally across all relevant disciplines, conservatives and liberals in America must find a way to agree on the basics of environmental stewardship.
 This includes prevention of pollution and destruction of the only habitat available to us and the millions of other species on this planet.
 Many of the common sense methods we likely can come together on will at least somewhat improve whatever problems exist related to climate change.

 Although environmental protection is most often associated today in the United States with Democrats, it is important to remember the accomplishments of 20th century Republicans on this subject.
 Teddy Roosevelt, referred to by many as “the conservation president”, was a major force behind a substantial expansion and development of America’s national parks, doubling their total number during his eight years in office.
 Richard Nixon deeply influenced the formation of the Environmental Protection Act, National Oceanic and Atmospheric Administration, Clean Water Act, Endangered Species Act, Noise Control Act, Safe Water Drinking Act, Occupational Safety and Health Administration, Marine Mammal Protection Act and signed amendments to the Clean Air Act.
 Ronald Reagan’s policies have been heavily criticized by environmentalists, yet there were several efforts made by his administration within the bounds of a conservative political philosophy to address ecological concerns.
 The Weekly Standard explained in 2013: “Under Reagan’s leadership, new lead production was virtually eliminated.
 Carbon monoxide emissions fell by roughly a quarter, and particulate pollution was reduced 40 percent.
 Reagan pushed for and signed the Montreal Protocol to phase out ozone-layer-depleting, climate change-promoting chlorofluorocarbons.
 His administration did the initial work on a ‘cap and trade’ system to control acid rain that ultimately was implemented during the George H. W. Bush administration.”
 These types of programs would most assuredly be considered too liberal for the current GOP to engage in, but this need not be the case.
 Just in as in the spirit and content of a more recent article by The Washington Post, “Environmental policy is partisan.
 It wasn’t always.”
 We all must get past our differences for the sake of improving living conditions and preserving the Earth’s land, water and sky.